15,000,000 Covid vaccines and counting

 Monday 9th December 2020

 Thank you to Watford’s faith groups for pulling our neighbourhoods together and helping vulnerable people throughout the pandemic.
-In this episode I'm joined by Dr Rev Peter Waddell from Abbots Langley and Bedford Church and we discussed the impact of Covid on the community, mental health, prayer, and much more.
+In this episode I'm joined by Dr Rev Peter Waddell from Abbots Langley and Bedmond Church and we discussed the impact of Covid on the community, mental health, prayer, and much more.

 The faith conversations - Harjit Singh